The modern Stanford MOSS replacement

 <2min

-Search GitHub, Stack Overflow, forums, and billions of indexed sources.
-Catch what offline tools miss.
+Scan billions of indexed sources — GitHub, Stack Overflow, LeetCode, forums, and code archives.
+Catch what offline tools cannot.

 Source code plagiarism occurs when programmers copy, modify, or disguise code from other sources without proper attribution.
 In academic settings, this includes students copying homework assignments, sharing solutions, or using code from GitHub, Stack Overflow, or online tutorials without permission.